SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

   acquiring number to ensure that payout transactions and regular card transactions are kept separate.
 * You need to have the 3-D Secure protocol enabled.
-* The service is available both through hosted payment pages and through direct API integration.
+* The service is available both through hosted payment page and through direct API integration.
 * The current implementation is only available for gaming transactions ( [MCC][mcc]: 7995).